kanaria69/Mainecoco/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## A police officer caught two kids playing with a firework and a car battery.
+He charged one and let the other one off.